-Bright spark James Schofield has joined South Shields firm Schofield Electricals after completing an Electrical Engineering apprenticeship with TDR Training.
+Bright spark James Schofield has joined South Shields firm Schofield Electricals after completing an Electrical Technician apprenticeship with TDR Training.
 Following in the footsteps of his father John Schofield, Managing Director of Schofield Electricals and grandfather David Schofield, founder of the third-generation family-run firm on Rekendyke Industrial Estate, 20-year-old James is next in line to take over the business.

 John Schofield, 48, said: “James makes me really proud.
 He wasn’t sure what he wanted to do after school so I advised him to do an apprenticeship and get a qualification that he will have for the rest of his life.
 TDR Training came highly recommended and James has taken really well to the training with them.”